 Originally designed by John Nash in the early 19th century, Regent’s Crescent is a historic site on the south-east corner of Regent’s Park.
 The building was damaged during the Second World War and reconstructed in the 1960s, but with the addition of a pair of residential blocks at the rear.

-The current crescent façade is Grade I-listed, but this relates to its historical presence rather than the existing post-war material.
-As a result the façade will be demolished and rebuilt with new brickwork and stucco that accurately represents Nash’s original design.
+The crescent façade is Grade I listed, but this relates to its historical presence rather than the existing post-war material.
+As a result the façade has been demolished and will be rebuilt with new brickwork and stucco that accurately represents Nash’s original design.

-Whilst the crescent is to be demolished, the plant rooms, gardens, and the two blocks with the entrance that runs beneath the crescent are to be retained.
-In place of the crescent, a series of high quality four-storey residential apartments are to be built, extending beyond the existing façade line at the rear.
-It will be comprised of a reinforced concrete frame with vertical concrete columns and horizontal flat slabs.
+Whilst the crescent has been demolished, the plant rooms, gardens, and the residential blocks with an entrance that runs beneath the crescent have been retained.
+In place of the crescent, a series of high-quality four-storey residential apartments are to be built, extending beyond the existing façade line at the rear.
+It will comprise a reinforced concrete frame with vertical concrete columns and horizontal flat slabs.
 Stability is to be provided by new reinforced concrete cores and walls.
-The new roof structure constitutes a lightweight timber frame made of vertical SIPS panels and plywood diaphragm deck.
+The roof structure constitutes a lightweight timber frame made of vertical SIPS panels and plywood diaphragm deck.

-Two tube tunnels run under the south-east side of the crescent which place limitations on the extent of new foundation and construction activity.
-The close proximity to the tunnels also creates noise and vibration issues which need to be mitigated using an acoustic anti-vibration isolation system.
-Ground movement modelling is also necessary to assess the impact of the new construction on the underground tunnels, particularly the effect of new basement construction.
+Two tube tunnels run under the south-east side of the crescent that place limitations on the extent of new foundation and construction activity.
+The close proximity of the tunnels also creates noise and vibration issues, which will be mitigated using an acoustic anti-vibration isolation system.
+Ground movement modelling has also been necessary to assess the impact of construction on the underground tunnels, particularly the effect of basement construction.